-Another common mistake is waiting for the leadership to recognize our skills and offer us a title.
-We cannot help but presume that Shamgar was not a solider because a solider would think twice before engaging 600 well armed Philistines in battle with nothing but an “ox goad”.
+Another common mistake is waiting for leadership to recognize our skills and offer us a title.
+We cannot help but presume that Shamgar was not a soldier because a soldier would think twice before engaging 600 well armed Philistines in battle with nothing but an “ox goad”.
 Neither any military leader of the day would have recruited Shamgar as a soldier.

-Was Shamgar a professional solider, instead of taking action he would have assess the situation, calculate the risks and decided it cannot be done.
-Quoting from my personal experience, when I want to accomplish something new for God, sometimes it’s good to just do it without asking anyone, because most people we know are good at telling us why we cannot do it than why we can do it.
+Was Shamgar a professional soldier, instead of taking action he would have assessed the situation, calculate the risks and decided it cannot be done.
+Quoting from my personal experience, when I want to accomplish something new for God, sometimes it’s good to just do it without asking anyone because most people we know are good at telling us why we cannot do it then why we can do it.